tobek/laminae/notes.md

 ### back story

-*sheltered royalty who aided genocide and then self-exiled herself to wander, in her wanderings she met with the "enemy" and they were fine and it destroyed her worldview, receded into delirium. at the Bell (i.e. some entheogen) (maybe this was well into her laminal journey) she realized that ~if we could all just work together and see how we need each other~ it'd be great, and so she decided to try to engineer a foundational myth for her culture that would find a place for all kinds of people, but parable-izing how going hard in one way won't work.*
+*sheltered royalty who aided genocide and then self-exiled herself to wander, in her wanderings she met with the "enemy" and they were fine and it destroyed her worldview, receded into delirium. at the Bell (i.e. some entheogen) (maybe this was well into her laminal journey) she realized that ~if we could all just work together and see how we need each other~ it'd be great, and so she decided to try to engineer a foundational myth for her culture that would find a place for all kinds of people, but parable-izing how being dogmatic/going hard in one way won't work.*

 so she planned to return to her people. did she? how'd it work out? she'd have to like disseminate it. maybe everything had changed by the time she got back and she wasn't welcome, and so her personal quest ended. she came to terms with it in NGP or NGD or echo plateau.